How I Choose the Best Food For My Dachshunds (and Which Ones I Like)

 Identity Canned Dog Food stands out to me for a few reasons.

-All of the flavors – grass fed Angus Beef, free-range quail and turkey, free-range prairie pork, free-range NZ lamb, free-range heritage turkey, free-range Cobb Chicken, and free-range Canadian Duck – use responsibly raised/sourced meats that are never frozen before production.
+All of the flavors, which include free range Canadian duck, free-range heritage turkey, free-range prairie pork, use responsibly raised/sourced meats that are never frozen before production.

 The meats are also 100% free of added hormones and antibiotics and are 100% GMO & BPA free.
 The food is manufactured in Canada and the company is US family owned.